Impact of Geant4's Electromagnetic Physics Constructors on Accuracy and Performance of Simulations for Rare Event Searches: Computing Performance of Physics Constructors

 We run our simulations on two different computing clusters: \emph{The Max Planck Computing and Data Facility} (MPCDF, Munich) \cite{MPCDF} and \emph{The Cloud Infrastructure Platform} (CLIP, Vienna) \cite{CLIP}.
 Part of our simulations were run on the Raven supercomputer of MPCDF, which consists of \num{1592} CPU compute nodes, \num{114624} CPU cores, and \qty{421}{\tera\byte} RAM memory.
 The remaining part of our simulation were run on the CLIP system which consist of \num{200} CPU compute nodes, \num{8000} CPU cores, and \qty{32}{\tera\byte} RAM memory.
 In both cases, we made no use of the GPU accelerators which are available on both clusters.

 To estimate the impact of the different computing hardware on the observed simulation performance, we run a selected subset of them identically on both clusters: as an example of a physics constructor that requires high performances we choose \texttt{G4StandardSS}, and as an example for low requirements we choose the \texttt{G4Standard\_option1}, which is optimised for speed (see \cref{table:constructor_comparison}).
 As test cases we choose the contaminants \ce{^{208}Tl} and \ce{^{228}Ra}: the high $Q$-value of the former cause many secondary tracks, and hence requires relatively large computing power, contrary, the low $Q$-value of the latter cause only a few secondary tracks and hence require relatively lower computing power.
 These simulations were run several times on both clusters.
 The results indicate different computation resources between both clusters: in average, the simulation running on CLIP cluster consumes \qty{20}{\percent} less CPU time for same calculation as Raven.
 However, we observed also heterogeneous performances within a given cluster: at the Raven cluster, \qty{20}{\percent} of the jobs finish earlier than the average.
-We summarise these effects by assigning an uncertainty of \qty{30}{\percent} to the observed simulation performances of the simulation conducted for this work.
+We summarise these effects by assigning an uncertainty of \qty{30}{\percent} to the observed performances of the simulation conducted for this work.

-Considering this uncertainty, we identified only two factors that significantly impacts our simulation performance: if the physics constructor implements a \emph{detailed} or \emph{condensed} approach to model multiple electron scattering (see \cref{sec:physicslists}), and if the value for the production value drops below \qty{1}{\um}.
+Considering this uncertainty, we identified only two factors that significantly impacts our simulation performance: if the physics constructor uses a \emph{single-scattering} or \emph{hybrid} approach, or a \emph{multiple-scattering} approach to implement electron Coulomb scattering (see \cref{sec:physicslists}), and if the value for the production value drops below \qty{1}{\um}.